binderb/shells/README.md

 ## Usage

 For now, this repository is an archive for the legacy code, and is not very portable.
 Still, it may be interesting to peruse in its current state.
 A MERN-based refactor will be forthcoming.

+A working, deployed instance of this app can be found [here](https://binderlab.org/app_shells).